exo-do/nodebb-plugin-latch/README.md

 This plugin implements Latch (https://latch.elevenpaths.com/) in your NodeBB forum

-Get your api keys on https://latch.elevenpaths.com/, and put it on library.js
+Get your api keys on https://latch.elevenpaths.com/, ( must sign as developer ) and put it on library.js

 Latch is a online service to protect your accounts, with this plugin you can lock your nodebb account from your mobile device